it-workshop/caroline/README.md

 Additions:

  * We use C++11.
+ * We use doxygen.

+Each file must be started with copyright message:

+// Copyright (c) 2014 The Caroline authors.
+All rights reserved.
+// Use of this source file is governed by a MIT license that can be found in the
+// LICENSE file.
+/// @author Vasya Pupkin <vasya@example.com>

 ## Tests

 Use GTest testing framework.
 Each unit test must be built into the unit_tests target.

+Use GMock framework in the unit tests.

 Currently, the project must be tested on Linux, Windows, and Mac OS X.
 We supported the following toolkits: